vanshaj-pahwa/scenic/README.md

-**Sequel: Your gateway to endless entertainment universe**
+**Scenic: Your gateway to endless entertainment universe**

-Sequel is a web application designed to provide comprehensive details about movies and TV series using the TMDB API.
-Whether you're looking for the latest blockbuster or a hidden gem, Sequel has you covered.
-Additionally, Sequel offers streaming options based on available servers and the ability to watch trailers, giving you a complete entertainment experience.
+Scenic is a web application designed to provide comprehensive details about movies and TV series using the TMDB API.
+Whether you're looking for the latest blockbuster or a hidden gem, Scenic has you covered.
+Additionally, Scenic offers streaming options based on available servers and the ability to watch trailers, giving you a complete entertainment experience.

 ## Features